 We are a founding member of the Patent Information Initiative for Medicines (Pat-INFORMED), a global gateway to medicine patent information.
 Pat-INFORMED features patent information on small-molecule drugs for cardiovascular diseases, diabetes, hepatitis C, HIV, cancer, and respiratory disorders as well as any products on the WHO Model List of Essential Medicines that are not within these therapeutic areas.

 Creating research opportunities

 Our Open Global Health Library publicly shares 250 compounds from our proprietary chemical library that may be used for infectious diseases research.
-In 2021, the library was accessed 20 times for screening in 17 indications.
+Since its launch in 2020, the library has been accessed 28 times for screening in 18 indications.

 Schistosomiasis research grants

-We are dedicated to accelerating innovation and advancing science for the most neglected populations.
+We are dedicated to accelerating innovation and advancing science for the benefit of the most neglected populations.
 That is why we catalyze research in an open innovation spirit and with the intention of reducing financial hurdles.
-Through our Schistosomiasis Research Grant Initiative established in 2021, we awarded 15 research projects with € 30,000 each.
-More than 70% of the participants came from low- and middle-income countries.
+For example, through our Schistosomiasis Research Grant Initiative, established in 2021, we awarded 15 research projects with € 30,000 each.
+In 2022, all projects were launched, and interim reports on their progress have been shared.

 Drugs for Neglected Diseases initiative

 We are collaborating with the Drugs for Neglected Diseases initiative (DNDi) and, through the memorandum of understanding with DNDi and the Swiss Tropical and Public Health Institute, we are continuing our dialogue for research in the field of schistosomiasis.
 In 2022, DNDi held several expert meetings seeking to establish a target product profile for antischistosomal drugs.

 More information on our collaborations regarding open innovation for global health can be found on our website.